You can import it using remote/local

 Mesh can take dynamic values from the GraphQL Context or the environmental variables.
 If you use

-mesh serve, GraphQL Context will be the incoming HTTP request.
+mesh start, GraphQL Context will be the incoming HTTP request.

 The expression inside dynamic values should be as in JS.